SAP-samples/connecting-systems-services-integration-suite-codejam/prerequisites.md

 In [exercise 05](exercises/05-log-requests-in-slack/README.md#exercise-05---log-request-in-slack) we will configure a connection to Slack via HTTP.
 We will need to join a Slack workspace ([https://isuite-codejam.slack.com](https://isuite-codejam.slack.com)) to successfully complete the exercise and see the results of the messages we will be creating as part of the exercise.

+> [!NOTE]
+> You will be using Slack to log the requests received by our integration flow.
+The messages will be posted in a channel in the Slack workspace that has been created for this CodeJam.
+You will be provided with two Slack URLs: one to join the Slack workspace (Slack workspace invite URL) and another to post messages in a channel (Slack webhook URL).
+The Slack webhook URL will be used in the integration flow to post messages in the channel.
+>
-> 🔐 As part of the event preparation, your instructor will send you an invite to join the workspace.
+> 🔐 As part of the event preparation, your instructor will send you an invite to join the workspace (Slack workspace invite URL).

 ## (Optional) Running the services outside of a CodeJam event